Keep the Strong Threshers Coming; Says Madam Salamatu Alhassan

 The Evolution of Threshers & SAYeTECH’s Positioning in the Present and Future of African Agriculture

-Wikipedia defines a threshing machine or a thresher is a piece of farm equipment that separates grain seed from the stalks and husks.
+Wikipedia defines a threshing machine or a thresher as a piece of farm equipment that separates grain seed from the stalks and husks.
 It does so by beating the plant to make the seeds fall out.
 Before such machines were developed, threshing was done by hand with flails: such hand threshing was very laborious and time-consuming, taking about one-quarter of agricultural labour by the 18th century.

 Before the 10th century, long sticks were used as the first tool by Egyptians to thresh grains.